Abhishek2091/MbitionCodeChallenge/README.md

 <br>
 **./IntentRecognizer.exe -input_mode=text_file**

-Next you to enter path to text file which will have input strings.
+Next you need to enter path to text file which will have input strings.
 Enter path in format : E.g C:/Input.txt

-3.To run the test, run the exe "**IntentRecognizer_tst.exe**".
+3.To run the tests, run the exe "**IntentRecognizer_tst.exe**".